AdobeDocs/id-service.en/help/release-notes/notes-2021.md

 The following updates were included in the release of Visitor 5.2.0:

-* This version introduces an event `onReceiveEcid`, which gets called when an ECID is received from the Identity Service.
+* This version introduces an event `onReceiveEcid`, which gets called when an ECID is received from the Visitor ID Service.
 For example:

 ```js
 visitorInstance.onReceiveEcid(callback(ecid){